pkunjam/LLM-Driven-Procedural-Terrain-Generator/README.md

 This project is a Procedural Terrain Generator implemented in C++ and OpenGL.
 It showcases various advanced rendering techniques, including Perlin noise-based terrain generation, normal mapping, water rendering, and a skybox for realistic visuals.
 The project is ideal for those interested in learning about computer graphics, procedural content generation, and modern OpenGL practices.

-Check out the demo video -
+Click on the image below to check out the demo video -

 [![Demo Video](https://github.com/pkunjam/Procedural-Terrain-Generator/blob/main/img/Terrain%20generator.png)](https://youtu.be/fivYrQYdYmk)